Tattenyle History, Family Crest & Coats of Arms

 More information is included under the topic Early Tattenyle Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Tattenyle family to Ireland
+Migration of the Tattenyle family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Tattenyle or a variant listed above: Thomas Tattnell settled in Maryland in 1684.